Icinga/icinga-doc/markdown/de/sample-cgi.md

 # Read the HTML documentation to learn how the authorization works!
 #
 # NOTE: It is a really *bad* idea to disable authorization, unless
-# you plan on removing the command CGI (cmd.cgi)!
-Failure to do
 # so will leave you wide open to kiddies messing with Icinga and
 # possibly hitting you with a denial of service attack by filling up
 # your drive by continuously writing to your command file!